- A penetration tester will test the existing cybersecurity of a business and identify any holes that could be exploited by hackers

 What Does a Penetration Tester Do?

-A penetration tester, also known as an “ethical hacker” is hired by companies to test their internal systems in order to seek out any existing weaknesses or vulnerabilities.
+A penetration tester, also known as an a “pen testing specialist” or “ethical hacker” is hired by companies to test their internal systems in order to seek out any existing weaknesses or vulnerabilities.
 They fall under the cybersecurity sector and essentially mimic the work of a hacker in order to highlight to a company how they might be better protecting their data.

 Penetration testers simulate cyberattacks and security breaches in order to sense flaws in existing systems.
 Their goal is to try and beat the system in order to access sensitive and private company and customer data.
 The theory is, if a penetration tester can do this, so can a hacker.